 The location of two other shelters has not been determined, but Noah Markoff, president of the Contractors Association, says the next one will most likely be built at the west end of Donner Lake.

 Designed in the old Tahoe mountain style, the handsome, well-lit structures will be built using native timber and decorative rock.
-The 150-square-foot buildings were partially built with a $36,000 Rural Transit System grant the town received from the California Department of Transportation and with donated time and materials from the members of CATT (Contractors Association of Truckee Tahoe
+The 150-square-foot buildings were partially built with a $36,000 Rural Transit System grant the town received from the California Department of Transportation and with donated time and materials from the members of CATT (Contractors Association of Truckee Tahoe).

 The association, a nonprofit corporation, was formed in 1998 by a few contractors concerned about local agencies’ impact on the building trade and with the goal to improve professionalism within the local industry.
-It consists of 260 area contractors and has added a second nonprofit corporation – The Community Project.
+It consists of 260 area contractors and has added a second nonprofit corporation – C.A.T.T.
+Community Project.

 The new shelters are one of association’s community projects.
 This arm of the association is dedicated to supporting community service projects, which are nonprofit in nature, by providing resources from their membership.